Future Advice About Going Back To The Office

 Now don’t get me wrong, this isn’t always the case.
 I’m aware that so many people have experienced it all so differently just by virtue of having different minds, let alone different financial situations, family situations, housing situations...etc.

-I heard of a story of somebody living in a small studio flat recently with their partner both working from home and having to rotate who took Zoom calls sitting on the toilet.
+I heard a story of somebody living in a small studio flat recently with their partner both working from home and having to rotate who took Zoom calls sitting on the toilet.

 How incredibly difficult this must be for a person’s mental health.
 And yet for others (I’m lucky to be one of them), this has been liberating.
 More time with my family, less time working, easier to work across multiple projects… etc.